"But I wasn't finished. Ruby said it was all I could eat."

 "Bah, if they want to be paper pushers that's one thing, but if these mooks think they can wear a bonehead mask and not know how to run, they'd better get used to taking their licks.
 Where is everyone anyways?
 Don't tell me we've only got the fifteen of these losers," he thumbed over his shoulder at the gasping group.

 "We have over a hundred Uncle Bert.
-This isn't the only training session of the day, and it's not like everyone comes in at once, or everyday."
+This isn't the only training session of the day, and it's not like everyone comes in all at once, or everyday."

 "Tch, things have been growing slack while I was gone.
 I'll have to whip these maggots into shape before I go back south."